-While pool upgrades are ongoing, both the mineral pool and Sun Tree Spa will be closed from March 4 until March 21, 2019.
+We will soon be undergoing pool upgrades and other hotel improvements to better serve our valued guests.
+Please be advised that our Mineral Pool and all restaurants will be closed between March 4 - 24, 2019 and Sun Tree Spa will be closed between March 4 - 22, 2019.
 We look forward to unveiling the refinished pool on March 25, 2019.

 The mineral spa at Temple Gardens Hotel & Spa is a haven, which connects two warming pools, one indoors and the other outdoors via a convenient water passage.